 Opening a huge 1907 CWS factory highlighted this stations disadvantaged location about 1.2 miles distant.
 Needing to transport larger quantities by train still relied on horse drawn carts ferrying heavy loads to and from its factory warehouse.
 Choice between two almost equally distant railed goods platforms had to favour Sutton.
 It measured just a fraction further away, although in easier reach because a well established highway followed a far less demanding gradient.
 Huthwaite Urban District Councillors heard their request and did agree need for a closer station.
 They tried inducing the Great Central Railway into extending their popular line.

 Midland Railway had obligingly erected local stations after winning profitable coal haulage routes.
-There was little profit here hauling passenger carriages for the novelty of occasional group outings.
-Brierley Sutton Colliery in Stanton Hill had to make do with existing town platforms, although a remoter Teversal mining community had a closer station worthier of more frequent daily use.
+There was little profit here hauling passenger carriages for the occasional novelty of some group outings.
+Brierley Sutton Colliery in Stanton Hill had to make do with their existing town platforms, although a remoter Teversal mining community achieved a closer station worthier of them sharing more frequent daily use.

 Merging the 1923 Midland Railway into a superior sized London, Midland and Scottish Railway results in the September 1924 timetable removing one of a revolving four train journeys forwarding an earlier evening finish.
 Cost cutting measures had to eventually show inefficiency keeping any underused station.